tjusenchen/StoryDroid/README.md

 }
 ```

-[3] StoryDroid+: An Offline Tool for Generating Storyboard for Android Apps (Demo Paper, Under Submission)
+[3] StoryDroid+: An Offline Tool for Generating Storyboard for Android Apps
 ```
 @inproceedings{zhang22storydroid+,
   title={StoryDroid+: An Offline Tool for Generating Storyboard for Android Apps},